-- Easily Forgiven: When LeBron left his hometown Cleveland Cavaliers to join the Miami Heat in the summer of 2010, just about the entire city felt betrayed and LeBron became an instant villain, as well as arguably the most hated sports figure in Cleveland's history (his only competition being Art Modell).
-Fans burned his memorabilia in protest and anguish, his murals in Cleveland were either removed, defaced, or both, and his presence at the Cavaliers' home arena elicited "Roman Reigns the day after he retired The Undertaker" levels of boos and fan vitriol, plus the need for increased security personnel.
+- Easily Forgiven: When LeBron left his hometown Cleveland Cavaliers to join the Miami Heat in the summer of 2010, just about the entire city felt betrayed and LeBron became an instant villain, as well as arguably the most hated sports figure in Cleveland's history (his only competition being Art Modell during that time).
+Fans burned his memorabilia in protest and anguish, his murals in Cleveland were either removed, defaced, or both, a spoof of his infamous "What should I do?"
+Nike ad was released by the city of Cleveland in response to his decision, and his presence at the Cavaliers' home arena elicited "Roman Reigns the day after he retired The Undertaker" levels of boos and fan vitriol, plus the need for increased security personnel.

 When he became a free agent in 2014, however, and declared that he was "coming home", he was welcomed with open arms, and remains beloved in his home town, especially after bringing an NBA championship to the title-deprived Clevelandnote in 2016.